Item uses these practice principles

 responsibility for their own health and physical wellbeing.

-In response to the coronavirus (COVID-19) pandemic, services currently receiving School Readiness Funding will be able to use up to 25% or up to $5,000 (whichever is higher) of their existing School Readiness Funding in 2020 to support children and families to engage in home learning.
+Services currently receiving School Readiness Funding will be able to use up to 25% or up to $5,000 (whichever is higher) of their School Readiness Funding in 2022 to support children and families to engage in home learning.

 Learning from Home supports developed and provided to families should recognise and champion parents/carers as a child's first educator.
 Services should also consider the needs and capabilities of individual families and prioritise activities that strengthen and enhance the relationship between parents/carers and children.

 The Learning from Home menu item includes programs and supports that:

 - provide guidance for families to continue their child's learning from home, including assisting families to set-up and follow a daily routine

 - provide access to physical resources